ibm-cloud-docs/mqcloud/mqoc_qm_certs.md

 # Queue manager certificate administration
 {: #mqoc_qm_certs}

 When using IBM MQ on Cloud it is important to protect data that flows through your queue managers.
-Public certificates and private keys can be used to encrypt data in transit and at rest using transport layer security (TLS) and advanced message security (AMS).
+Public certificates and private keys can be used to encrypt data in transit and at rest using transport layer security (TLS) and Advanced Message Security (AMS).
 IBM MQ on Cloud provides a default certificate and private key pair for your queue manager on creation.
 The certificate and private key pair can be used to authenticate the queue manager to connecting MQ clients and encrypt/decrypt data.
-The IBM MQ on Cloud service provides the ability for administrators to use their own personal certificates and manage their use within the queue manager.
+The IBM MQ on Cloud service provides the ability for administrators to use their own customer generated certificates and manage their use within the queue manager.
-This document covers how the provided certificates are managed by the service, steps administrators will need to follow to manage expiring certificates and how to import your own personal certificates.
+This document covers how the provided certificates are managed by the service, steps administrators will need to follow to manage expiring certificates and how to import your own customer generated certificates.

 ## IBM certificate management policy
 {: #cert_policy_mqoc_qm_certs}

 When a queue manager is created a default certificate chain is added to the queue manager's key store and trust store.
 The key store contains the certificate used by the queue manager and the trust store contains the intermediate and root CA certificates used to sign the queue manager certificate.
-The default certificate is configured for use on the queue manger, the MQ Web Console and REST APIs.
+The default certificate is configured for use on the queue manger, the MQ Console and REST APIs.
 Only the queue manager certificate can be replaced.

 Certificates can be viewed in the service by selecting a queue manager and clicking the `Key store` tab.
 The image below shows a certificate in the key store, the icons (which are greyed out when not in use) from left to right represent:

- - Queue Manager default certificate (used when no explicit certificate is chosen in configuration)
+ - Queue manager default certificate (used when no explicit certificate is chosen in configuration)
  - Used in TLS channel configuration
  - Used in AMS channel configuration
  - Used by MQ Console and REST APIs